 Stop me if you’ve heard this one.
 A pit bull, a piranha, a weasel, and a skunk walk into a bar.
-The piranha leans over to the pit bull and asks: “So, how long have you
+The piranha leans over to the pit bull and asks: “So, how long have you been in PR”?

 As a blogger and a former PR agency CEO, I appreciate the challenges of media pitching and blogger relations.
 But if any of my former staff ever pitched me like several recent “pros,” they’d be out the door—fast.